petter-holmberg/cpp-ref/classes.md

 - Make public.
 - Make non-virtual.

+For a RAII class:
+- Release the resource in it.

 For a Base class:
 - Implementation depends on if clients should be able to delete polymorphically using a pointer to the base class or not.
 [Meyers05](#Meyers05) §7, [Sutter02](#Sutter02) §27, [Sutter05](#Sutter05) §50
     - Make public for polymorphic deletion, private (protected) otherwise.